SerreETS/serreets.2.0/README.md

 ## Build

 Once you are done making changes and you made sure the website is bug free, run `grunt build` for building.
-Once the project is buildt, copy the content of the dist folder and use it to update the live version of the webiste.
-We strongly recommand to use a FTP Client such as FileZilla to do so.
+Once the project is built, copy the content of the dist folder and use it to update the live version of the website.
+We strongly recommend to use a FTP Client such as FileZilla to do so.
 Also don't forget to commit to the master your changes and to push them.